Type 2 diabetes is rapidly becoming one of the world’s greatest problems.

 In general, the main thing missing from this diet is all the sugary snacks and processed food options that most people eat.

-Regarding fruit, it’s better to avoid common everyday fruits like apples, oranges, and bananas.
-What’s wrong with them?
-While far from being the worst foods in the world, they all contain moderate amounts of fructose that will raise blood sugar levels.
+But while far from being the worst foods in the world, they contain moderate amounts of fructose that will raise blood sugar levels.

-For diabetes resources and information from experts and medical professionals, head over to Diet Doctor.
+For diabetes resources and information related to low-carb dietary interventions, head over to Diet Doctor.